 Doing so can strengthen your enamel, prevent cavities and strengthen your enamel.
 After all, there’s a reason why some countries choose to put it in their water supply.

-In the end, while our old friends brushing and flossing are still the best ways to prevent oral issues from taking hold, adding mouthwash into routine is an effective way to ward off things like tooth decay and gingivitis, while promoting healthy teeth and gums.
+In the end, while our old friends brushing and flossing are still the best ways to prevent oral issues from taking hold, adding mouthwash into a routine is an effective way to ward off things like tooth decay and gingivitis, while promoting healthy teeth and gums.